 11) Newtown Creek Wastewater Treatment Plant

 Both the Visitor Center and the Waterfront Nature Walk at New York City’s largest Wastewater Treatment Plant are open for school visits.
 To schedule a Visitor Center field trip, fill out the form on the Visitor Center webpage detailing your goals.
 The walk is open to the public.
 For more information about NYC’s wastewater treatment facilities, see the handouts section.

 12) Water Ecology & Engineering Tours for NYC Schools

-NYC-H2O offers free walking tours of NYC’s historic reservoirs in all 5 boroughs.
-Tour guides engage students in outdoor activities that explore NYC water, history, engineering and ecology.
-Tours are free; reservations require a $50 deposit, refunded once your class completes the tour.
+NYC-H2O offers free walking tours of NYC’s historic reservoirs in all 5 boroughs as well as virtual programming.
+Tour guides engage students in activities that explore NYC water, history, engineering and ecology.
 Fall and spring tours offered.

 13) NYC-DEP’s RecMapper

 Source: NYC Department of Environmental Protection

 Use this online mapping tool to find protected NYC Watershed land that’s open to the public for recreation activities like fishing, hiking, hunting and more.
 Recreation opportunities have continued to increase as more properties are protected.